marbsydo/HereBeDragonsTheCardGame/docs/detailed_turn_overview.md

 ### Depositing

+* If your ship is on a **town**, you can deposit **loot** to gain **victory points**, providing your ship is not being troubled by dragons.
-If your ship is on a **town** square, you can deposit **loot** to gain **victory points**, proving your ship is not being troubled by a dragon.
-Ships being troubled by a dragon can stop on a town square, but cannot deposit loot at a town.
+* If your ship is on a **merchant ship**, you can deposit **loot** to gain **victory points**, providing your ship is not being troubled by dragons.
+However, only 5 loot in total can be sold to any one merchant ship throughout the entire game.
+A tally must be kept on the merchant ship square, indicating how much has been sold.

+Ships being troubled by dragons can go on to towns and merchant ships, they just cannot sell loot.

 Each type of loot has its own value.
+You can deposit as little or as much of your loot as you wish.
 Upon depositing a piece of loot, it must be discarded.

-You can deposit as little or as much of your loot as you wish.

 ### Amulet Actions